-(c) The district judge may summarily overrule objections lacking specificity as to allegedly erroneous findings or conclusions.
+(d) Specificity Required.
+The district judge may summarily overrule objections lacking specificity as to allegedly erroneous findings or conclusions.

-(d) If no objection has been timely filed or if the parties consent in writing, the district judge may accept the recommendations of the bankruptcy judge and enter appropriate orders without further notice.
+(e) Entry of Order.
+If no objection has been timely filed or if the parties consent in writing, the district judge may accept the recommendations of the bankruptcy judge and enter appropriate orders without further notice.